MOMA-AUH/abacus/README.md

 ### Configuration parameters
 The following configuration parameters allow fine-tuning of the analysis:

+#### Graph and Anchor Parameters
 - `--anchor-length`: Length of the left and right anchor sequences.
 Default: `500`.
 - `--min-anchor-overlap`: Minimum overlap between the read and the anchor sequence.
 Default: `200`.
-- `--min-str-qual`: Minimum median base quality in the STR region.
-Reads with lower quality will be filtered out.
-Default: `17`.
 - `--min-end-qual`: Minimum base quality at read ends.
 Used for trimming.
-Default: `15`.
+Default: `17`.
 - `--trim-window-size`: Window size for trimming low-quality bases.
 Default: `10`.
 - `--max-trim`: Maximum number of bases to trim from the ends of reads.
 Default: `50`.

+#### Quality Control Parameters
+- `--min-str-qual`: Minimum mean base quality in the STR region.
+Reads with lower quality will be filtered out.
+Default: `20`.
+- `--tol-str-qual`: Tolerance for mean base quality in the STR region.
+Default: `30`.
+- `--min-q10-str-quality`: Minimum Q10 base quality in STR region.
+Default: `15`.
+- `--tol-q10-str-quality`: Tolerance for Q10 base quality in STR region.
+Default: `30`.
-- `--error-rate-threshold`: Threshold for the error rate in the STR region.
+- `--max-error-rate`: Maximum allowed error rate in the STR region.
 Reads with higher error rates will be filtered out.
-Default: `0.2`.
+Default: `0.01`.
+- `--tol-error-rate`: Tolerance for error rate in the STR region.
+Default: `0.005`.
+- `--max-ref-divergence`: Maximum allowed reference divergence in the STR region.
+Default: `0.34`.
+- `--min-n-outlier-detection`: Minimum number of reads required for outlier detection.
+Default: `10`.

+#### Haplotype Parameters
-- `--min-haplotype-depth`: Minimum allowed depth for each called haplotype.
+- `--min-haplotyping-depth`: Minimum allowed depth for each called haplotype.
 If the depth is lower, the locus will be called as homozygous.
-Default: `3`.
+Default: `10`.
 - `--heterozygozity-alpha`: Sensitivity cutoff for the heterozygosity test.
 This test focuses on differences in length between haplotypes.
 Default: `0.05`.

-- `--split-alpha`: Sensitivity cutoff for the split haplotype test.
-This test focuses on differences in read depth between haplotypes.
-Default: `0.01`.
+#### Output Options
+- `--log-file`: Path to the log file.
+Default: `abacus.log`.
+- `--keep-temp-files`: Keep temporary files generated during analysis.
+Default: `False`.
+- `--add-consensus-to-vcf`: Add consensus calls to the VCF output.
+Default: `False`.
+- `--add-contracted-consensus-to-vcf`: Add contracted consensus calls to the VCF output.
+Default: `False`.

 ## The STR catalouge